bx-sh/specs.sh/README.md

 > `spec` runs every individual spec function inside of its own subshell.
 >
 > It is safe to set global variables in `@setup`, they will not effect your other tests.
+>
+> Note: if any `@setup` function exits, neither the spec nor the teardowns will run.

 ---